Financial Independence with Trading

 It helps if you have experience and a ton of money to work with, but most people don’t.
 Instead, you might have set aside $1,000 and have no experience.
 You could put that money in a mutual fund, and in twenty years, you will hopefully have earned a couple extra thousand bucks–hardly enough to retire on.
 Or, you could be active with your money at Anyoption and find stocks, indices, and commodities to focus on to grow your cash on your own much faster.

 Most people find that an active, short term approach increases risk in theory, but grows your money faster.
+On the other hand, you can look at an annuity and watch that grow slowly.
 More money in a more timely fashion is always better.
 The stock markets as a whole usually grow by about 3 percent each year, but top traders can earn around 10 percent on a consistent basis year after year.
 Many independent day traders crush this number.
 Binary options are geared toward day traders, but because they are not as heavily restricted as the stock markets, and much more accessible than Forex trading, many traders like the freedom that binary options give you.
 Also, they are perfect for new traders without a ton of money.
 The trades are short in nature and limit your time exposure risk.
 A traditional day trader always has to worry about timing executions and ending them perfectly, but a binary trader has that matter already decided for them before they begin.
 It’s a great way to force discipline upon your trading if this is difficult for you, too.
 Many experienced traders thrive here because of this fact.